jeanNyil/redhat-ceq-demos/camel-quarkus-jsonvalidation-api/README.md

     oc login ...
     ```

 2. Create an OpenShift project or use your existing OpenShift project.
-For instance, to create `camel-quarkus-native`
+For instance, to create `ceq-services-native`
     ```zsh
-    oc new-project camel-quarkus-native --display-name="Apache Camel Quarkus Apps - Native Mode"
+    oc new-project ceq-services-native --display-name="Red Hat build of Apache Camel for Quarkus - Native Mode"
     ```

 3. Build a Linux executable using a container build.
 Compiling a Quarkus application to a native executable consumes a lot of memory during analysis and optimization.
 You can limit the amount of memory used during native compilation by setting the `quarkus.native.native-image-xmx` configuration property.
 Setting low memory limits might increase the build time.